hshhahn/hshhahn.github.io/_projects/3_project.md

 ---

 In this project, we enhance the performance of Dynamic 3D Gaussian Splatting for sparse timewise inputs by introducing a loss term which integrates interpolated Gaussians from unseen timesteps.
+Detailed explanations of the project can be found in the downloadable paper on the upper right.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">